mstratman/vu-meter-driver/README.md

 # VU Meter driver board

 Most VU meters these days are actually DC meters, so they need a rectifier.
 And if you're going to use them you typically want a buffer to prevent noise, too.
+This PCB provides both, along with adjustable gain, and is a dead quiet, simple drop-in for any pedal and should work with any DC meter.

-The good news is you can get the meters dirt cheap, and scavenge them from battery testers, CB testers, and other old junk.
+You can get the meters dirt cheap, and scavenge them from battery testers, CB testers, and other old junk.
 You can also find plenty for sale new by searching "*DC needle meter*" or similar search terms.

-This PCB is a dead quiet, simple drop-in for any pedal, and should work with any DC meter.

 [Buy VU meter PCB here](https://mas-effects.square.site/product/vu-meter-driver/53?cp=true&sa=true&sbp=false&q=false) or use the files in this repository to create your own.